steam-bell-92/ML-basics/README.md

 # Linear Regression on Iris Dataset

 This project demonstrates the implementation of **Linear Regression** using the **Iris dataset**.
 Although the dataset is typically used for classification, here we adapt it for regression to predict flower features such as petal or sepal dimensions.
+Even though it can be done without using gradient descent by closed-form solution but it would be constrained.

 ## 📌 Objective